Bira/octopus-carnival/_drafts/giants/storm-giants.md

 The MM gives us one sample encounter: Level 27, 1 storm titan, 1 thunderblast cyclone elemental, 2 storm gorgons.
-You can likely expect similarly themed elementals and dragons to make up the retinues of other storm giants and titans.
+You can likely expect similarly themed elementals and blue dragons to make up the retinues of other storm giants and titans.

 I like them, particularly due to the Jack and the Beanstalk associations.
-I don't mind losing cloud giants in the conversion to 4e - the giant you find in that cloud castle should be of the type that wants to grind your bones to use as seasoning, not the type that invites you for dinner.
+I don't mind losing cloud giants in the conversion to 4e.
+It seems fitting that the giant you find atop the cloud is the one that wants to grind your bones for seasoning, not invite you to dinner.
+And if you really want to you could bring the good sky giants back using these same stats.

 I also on't mind that the storm giant and titan share similar abilities - conceptually, their set is fairly solid.
 The main problem here is that both